-Neanderthals were widespread across Europe and Western Asia from around 400,000 years ago.
+Neanderthals were thought to be widespread across Europe and Western Asia from around 400,000 years ago.
 By 45,000 years ago populations of early Homo sapiens had migrated into Europe, the Near East, South and West Asia.
 Five thousand years later the Neanderthals were considered to be extinct.
 While evidence would increasingly contradict the idea of Neanderthals as a species in their own right, such narratives would support a hierarchical view of an anthropocentric universe.

 1. The most complete Neanderthal skull held in a museum collection is La Ferrassie 1, from a male Neanderthal skeleton estimated to be 70–50,000 years old, in the Musée de l’Homme, Paris.
 It was discovered at the La Ferrassie site in France by Louis Capitan and Denis Peyrony in 1909.
 The skull is constructed from dozens of individual bone fragments, with the missing sections pieced together with lead.